-WELCOME BACK SEMESTER TWO SCIENCE WILL TOTALLY ROCK AT NORTH KALGOORLIE PRIMARY SCHOOL
+WELCOME BACK SCIENCE WILL TOTALLY ROCK AT NORTH KALGOORLIE PRIMARY SCHOOL IN 2019

-All students from Pre-Primary to Year 6 will be covering Biological Sciences and Earth and Space Science this Semester.
-Students will carry out experiments and written theory to embrace their learning on a journey from looking at such aspects as: basic needs of living things, animal and plant life cycles, survival of plants and animals in desert environments, features of worms and snails, earthquakes, tsunamis, volcanoes and a variety of STEM (Science, Technology, Engineering, Mathematics) activities.
+All students from Pre-Primary to Year 6 will be covering Biological Sciences and Chemical Sciences this Semester.
+Students will carry out experiments and written theory to embrace their learning on a journey from looking at such aspects as: the different states of matter, reversible and irreversible changes, properties of materials, basic needs of living things, animal and plant life cycles, survival of plants and animals in desert environments, features of worms and snails and a variety of STEM (Science, Technology, Engineering, Mathematics) activities.
 Students will have the opportunity to expand their knowledge by using technology in their Science lessons by using such apps as IMovie, Table and Graphs and having access to a variety of Science apps.
 Please feel free to come into the Science room and have a look at all your child/children's wonderful work.

 Thank you kindly Karyn Quinn (Science Teacher)